Advanced Obedience - Distance & Distractions

 Commands at a Distance

-Follow these steps to help your dog understand “Sit” and “Down” means to do those behaviors where they are, not necessarily in front of you like you’ve currently trained.
-Dog’s are very situational so if you always ask for a “Sit” with them in front of you they think “Sit” means put butt on ground while right in front of you.
+Teach your dog that “Sit” and “Down” mean to perform those actions wherever they are, not just in front of you.
+Dogs are situational learners, so if you always ask for “Sit” while they’re in front of you, they’ll assume “Sit” means sitting only in that position.

 Adding Distractions to the Stay